possibly/Tetris-1/README.md

 KNOWN BUGS:

-1)On 19th figure initialization the program automatically terminates.

-2)Figures change their color to gray before they stop.

 ------------------------------------------------------------------------------------

 TO DO:

-1)Fix the bugs.
+1)Fix the critical bugs.
+DONE!

 2)Create a panel that would show the next figure to fall.